 As per Occupational Health and Safety Administration(OSHA) Scaffolding is classified into two groups.
 They are:

-- Supported Scaffolding supported by rigid load bearing members: Supported scaffolds are elevated platforms supported by legs, uprights, posts, frames, outrigger beams, brackets, poles, or similar rigid support.
-Suitable bracing should be provided to prevent swaying and excessive displacement of this structural members.
+- Supported Scaffolding supported by rigid load-bearing members: Supported scaffolds are elevated platforms supported by legs, uprights, posts, frames, outrigger beams, brackets, poles, or similar rigid support.
+Suitable bracing should be provided to prevent swaying and excessive displacement of these structural members.

-- Suspended Scaffolding which are suspended by non-rigid members from overhead structures.
+- Suspended Scaffolding which is suspended by non-rigid members from overhead structures.

 As Scaffolding involves the safety of working professionals it must be designed with utmost care.
 The design of the scaffold should consider the following:

 - The supporting structure should be sufficient in strength, stability, and rigidity;

 - The safety of personnel associated with the erection, alteration, and dismantling of the scaffold; the safety of persons using the scaffold; and the safety of persons in the vicinity of the scaffold

 The following information is required for designing the scaffold.